-The Village Fine Arts Association is a non-profit with a happy history of building and seeking partners to provide opportunities for artists and arts enrichment in the community.
-It is located in a restoration space next to River’s Edge Brewery and a yoga center on Main Street in it’s endeavor of the Suzanne Haskew Arts Center, better known as the SHAC.
+The Village Fine Arts Association is a non-profit with a happy history of building and seeking engagement to provide opportunities for artists and arts enrichment in our community and beyond.
+It is located in an Art Deco restoration space next to River’s Edge Brewing Co at 125 S. Main Street, downtown Milford.
+Our place of business is the Suzanne Haskew Arts Center, better known as the SHAC.
 The mission of the SHAC to serve as a community arts center where artists of all ages and skill levels can practice, share, teach, showcase and inspire others through their craft.

 Our non-profit activity is supported through grants and financial support from the Michigan Council for Arts and Cultural Affairs, the National Endowment for the Arts, The Kresge Foundation and Milford Township.
 We are extremely grateful for their support.